M-Shrief/Adeeb_Astro_SSR/README.md

   - JWT authentication and authorization
   - Dark/Light Theme
   - Vitest for Component testing and In-source unit testing.
+  - CI using Github actions for testing
   - ... and more

 **Overview, and file structure**:

+- _./github_ for Github actions
+- _./src_:

   - _./assets_ for our base.css and mixins.scss

   - _./components_ for our reusable Vuejs components across the app.

   - _./composables_ for Vuejs composables.

   - _./pages_ every pages defines a route and what it should render.

   - _./clientPages_ full Vuejs pages that goes for full reactivity when rendered and doesn't need to be searchable or SEO optimized.

   - _./stores_ for to manage our app state, logic and api requests, while leveraging its reactivity with @vue/reactivity package.

   - _./utils_ shared utilities across the app

+- _.env.example_ as example for ENVs.

+- _astro.config.mjs_ for Astro configs.

+- _Dockerfile_, _.dockerignore_ and _compose.example.yaml_ for production containerization.

+- _tsconfig.json_ for TypeScript config.

+- _vitest.config.js_ for Vitest config.